Archaeology Talks - Rugby Art Gallery & Museum

 Upcoming programme

-Saturday 14 June 2025 - The major finds of Tripontium with Dr Irene Glendinning
+Saturday 11 October 2025 - Stories about the major finds from Tripontiium with Dr Irene Glendinning

 The Use of